jamesw201/infrastructure-graph/docs/rules/iam_policy_filtering.md

   }
 }
 ```
-There isn't a good way to in CloudCustodian to filter multiple attributes in objects in a collection.
+CloudCustodian doesn't have a good way to filter multiple attributes in objects in a collection.
 So making a `filter` operation makes sense:
 ```
 filters: